 - congenital (hereditary) and acquired defects in the exchange of bile pigments

-Urobilinogenuriya - is revealing urobilinogen in the urine, possibly because of metabolic impairments in hepatocyte, in which the urobilinogen is not oxidized in the liver cell to dipirrolov.
+Urobilinogenuria (stercobilinogenuria) - is revealing urobilinogen in the urine, possibly caused by metabolic impairments in hepatocyte, in which the urobilinogen is not oxidized in the liver cell to dipirrolov.
 Unoxidized urobilinogen returned to the blood and out of it - in the urine.
-Urobilinogenuriya may be an early sign of lesion of liver parenchyma.
+Urobilinogenuria may be an early sign of lesion of liver parenchyma.
 It is revealed during an infectious prodrome (serum) hepatitis.

-Increased stercobilin in feces and urine is observed due to enhanced intracellular erythrocyte hemolysis.
-The resulting nekonyugirovany bilirubin, acting in the intestine, gives large amounts of sterkobilinogena.
-Last absorbed into the bloodstream and passes into the urine.
+The increase of stercobilin (urobilin) in the feces and urine is caused by the enhanced intracellular hemolysis of erythrocytes.
+Formed an unconjugated bilirubin entering the intestine, gives a large number of stercobilinogen (urobilinogen).
+Last absorbed into the blood and passes into the urine.

 Urobilinuria may develop in the amplification of the direct pathway of bilirubin, resulting in splitting gemsoderzhaschih pigments (shunt hyperbilirubinemia).
-Urobilinuria occurs when:
+Urobilinogenuria causes: